Busker Nicola’s song inspires Theirworld’s Syrian refugee video

 Nicola Haxby hadn’t played a guitar in years.
 But when she heard about Theirworld’s mission to help Syrian refugee children into school, she was inspired to go out busking to raise funds.

-Her singing has brought in nearly £12,000 to support our projects in Lebanon - and now her Song for Theirworld features in a new video.
+Her singing has raised thousands of pounds to support our projects in Lebanon – and now her Song for Theirworld features in a new video.

 We were so inspired by Nicola’s efforts around Britain that we decided to showcase the song as a way of saying thanks to players of the People’s Postcode Lottery in the UK, who have raised more than £5.3 million to support our work with Syrian refugees.